freedomofpress/securedrop-docs/docs/admin/installation/set_up_admin_tails.rst

 During the installation, you will need the unsafe browser to access the firewall configuration.
 If you are using Tails 5.8 or newer, the unsafe browser is enabled automatically.
-If you are using an eariler version, you can enable it by clicking "Unsafe Browser" and then clicking **Add**:
+If you are using an earlier version, you can enable it by clicking "Unsafe Browser" and then clicking **Add**:

 |UnsafeBrowser|